Hymn: Western church

-Later hymnody in the Western church introduced four-part vocal harmony as the norm, adopting major and minor keys, and came to be led by organ and choir.
-It shares many elements with classical music.
+Later hymnody in the Western church introduced four-part vocal harmony as the norm, adopting major and minor keys.
+The organ and choir came to lead the singing.
+Western hymnody shares many elements with classical music.

-Today, except for choirs, more musically inclined congregations and a cappella congregations, hymns are typically sung in unison.
-In some cases complementary full settings for organ are also published, in others organists and other accompanists are expected to adapt the available setting, or extemporise one, on their instrument of choice.
+Today, except for choirs, more musically inclined congregations, and a cappella congregations, hymns are typically sung in unison.
+In some cases, complementary full settings for organ are also published; in others, organists and other accompanists are expected to adapt the available setting, or extemporise one, on their instrument of choice.

-In traditional Anglican practice, hymns are sung (often accompanied by an organ) during the processional to the altar, during the receiving of communion, during the recessional, and sometimes at other points during the service.
-The Doxology is also sung after the tithes and offerings are brought up to the altar.
+In traditional Evangelical Lutheran and Anglican practice, hymns are sung (often accompanied by an organ) during the processional to the altar, during the receiving of communion, during the recessional, and sometimes at other points during the service.
+The Doxology is also sung after tithes and offerings are brought up to the altar.

-Contemporary Christian worship, as often found in Evangelicalism and Pentecostalism, may include the use of contemporary worship music played with electric guitars and the drum kit, sharing many elements with rock music.
+Contemporary Christian worship, as commonly found in certain forms of Evangelicalism and Pentecostalism, may include the use of contemporary worship music played with electric guitars and drum kits, sharing many elements with rock music.